 The healthcare industry is witnessing a prevalent rise in competition (Handa et al. 2012).
 Healthcare providers' face the challenge of minimizing operational while improving the quality of healthcare services to patients in order to be competitive (Attaran 2012; Devaraj et al. 2013; Mohammad Mosadeghrad 2013).
-For example, stakeholders' are incensed as SCM cost is estimated at 50 percent being the hospital's operating budget after labor cost (Shretta et al. 2015).
-Healthcare SCM is the process of delivering the right products in the right quantities to the right patient care locations and at the right time with satisfying service levels and minimized systemwide costs (Almaktoom et al. 2016; Polater et al. 2014).
-Although SCM is complex, dynamic; it is fraught with uncertainty and high variability (Roh et al. 2014; Srinivasan et al. 2011); this is because SCM encompasses integrated and interrelated activities undertaken by various stakeholders (i.e., consumers, suppliers and distributors).
-It is estimated that, a well and efficiently managed healthcare supply chain falls between 2 to 12 percent of total hospital operating cost (Haszlinna Mustaffa et al. 2009; Ranganathan et al. 2004).
+For example, stakeholders' are incensed as SCM cost is estimated at 50 percent being the hospital's operating budget after labour cost (Shretta et al. 2015).
+Healthcare SCM is the process of delivering the right products in the right quantities to the right patient care locations and at the right time with a fulfilled service levels (Almaktoom et al. 2016; Polater et al. 2014).
+Although SCM is multifaceted and dynamic; it is fraught with uncertainty and high unevenness (Roh et al. 2014; Srinivasan et al. 2011).
+This is attributed to the fact that SCM covers integrated and interrelated activities undertaken by various stakeholders (i.e., consumers, suppliers and distributors).
+It is estimated that, a well managed healthcare supply chain is estimated between 2 to 12 percent of total hospital running cost (Haszlinna Mustaffa et al. 2009; Ranganathan et al. 2004).

 Managing SC is premised on prudent decision making with a holistic perspective governing all elements that affect SCM process (Cruz 2009; S. Tsanos et al. 2014).
-Certainly, SC managers in various healthcare sectors need to have clear understanding relating to their SCM processes to better appreciate the causes of uncertainty and a possible impact on these processes.
+Certainly, SC managers in various healthcare sectors need to have unambiguous understanding relating to their SCM processes that helps them appreciate the causes of uncertainty and a possible impact on these processes.
 In case of unpredictable situations, SC managers need to make accurate projections while adjusting plans in real time (Samvedi et al. 2012).
 Moreover, they need to investigate and validate solutions for different types of SCM challenges.
 SC managers' concerted effort to ensure products availability and accessibility to patients is welcoming since it has to do with life and death.
-By providing effective solutions that supports decision making, risk management, and cost effectiveness analysis associated with healthcare SCM, we suggest Simulation Modeling (SM).

-Simulation refers to imitating the operations and a process of a system in the real world (Robinson et al. while modeling is the 2012): process of understanding and describing the behavior of a system (Rebuge et al. 2012).
-SM technology is used in analyzing and evaluating logical scenarios with regard to real world systems to predict its performance and outcomes after potential changes to the system.
-This suggests that SM tools can assist stakeholders in analyzing and predicting ultimate effects inherent in the current system or as a design tool to forecast the performance of new system under varied set of condition (Agyapong-Kodua et al. 2009; Palmer et al. 2010).
-In principle SM can help reduce needless human intervention, reduces cost, and risks in case such experiments occur in reality (Cox 2013).
-Further, continued engagement in SM development paves way for concerned stakeholders to have indepth insight into the problems that are needed to be tackled.
+By providing effective solutions that supports decision making, risk management, and cost effectiveness analysis associated with healthcare SCM, we suggest Simulation Modelling (SM).
+Imitate describing the behavior of a system (Rebuge et al. 2012).
+SM technology is used in analyzing and evaluating logical scenarios with regard to real world systems that assist experts forecast performance and outcomes levels after potential changes to the system.
+This suggests that SM tools have the propensity to assist stakeholders in analyzing and predicting ultimate effects inherent in the current system under varied set of conditions (Agyapong-Kodua et al. 2009; Palmer et al. 2010).
+In principle, SM can help exterminate needless human intervention, reduces cost, and risks in case such experiments occur (Cox 2013).
+Further, continued engagement in SM development paves way for concerned stakeholders to have in-depth insight into the problems that are needed to be tackled.
 This helps them build new perspectives in relation to the system's elements of interest and the measures of its performance (Bhattacharjee et al. 2014; Mielczarek et al. 2012).
 A lot of studies (Kinder et al. 2014; Ponis et al. 2014) have highlighted the unique role of SM in SCM and its prospects of improving decision making in SC context.